greg-raven/Uncommon-Sense/_drafts/staging.md

 If the Biden Administration's goal was to purposefully destabilize America and destroy our country from within, it would look absolutely identical to the mess we're in right now.
 Lauren Boebert

-It bothers me that the executive branch is taking the amazing position that just on the president's say-so, any American citizen can be picked up, not just in Afghanistan, but at O'Hare Airport or on the streets of any city in this country, and locked up without access to a lawyer or court just because the government says he's connected somehow with the Taliban or Al Qaeda.
-That's not the American way.
-It's not the constitutional way.
-Laurence Tribe

 Patterning your life around other's opinions is nothing more than slavery.
 Lawana Blackwell

-The more is given the less the people will work for themselves, and the less they work the more their poverty will increase.
-Leo Nikolaevich Tolstoi

-What, actually, is the difference between communism and fascism?
-Both are forms of statism, authoritarianism.
-The only difference between Stalin's communism and Mussolini's fascism is an insignificant detail in organizational structure.
-Leonard E. Read

-Contrary to the Marxists, the Nazis did not advocate public ownership of the means of production.
-They did demand that the government oversee and run the nation's economy.
-The issue of legal ownership, they explained, is secondary; what counts is the issue of control.
-Private citizens, therefore, may continue to hold titles to property --- so long as the state reserves to itself the unqualified right to regulate the use of their property.
-Leonard Peikoff

-Beyond a doubt truth bears the same relation to falsehood as light to darkness.
-Leonardo Da Vinci